 141-unit affordable housing building.
 Ground floor uses include offices, community room, head start classroom, event space courtyard, and plaza.
 Drywells are proposed for on-site stormwater disposal.

-Early Assistance has been requested by Ankrom Moisan Architects for a project at 115th at Division St at 11518 SE Division St:
+Early Assistance has been requested by Ankrom Moisan Architects for Large Division at 11518 SE Division St:

 Large Division will consist of 138 units of affordable housing, serving households at 30% and 60% Area Median Income (“AMI”).
 Seven (7) units will be set aside for Permanent Supportive Housing (“PSH”) intended to serve homeless households, or at risk of homelessness.
 The project will consist of studios, one-, two-, and three-bedroom units ranging in size from 416 sf to 1,028 sf.